Go to Facebook to interact. Home

 Whatever he does prospers.

-The scheme that was cooked up against Daniel by Darius' staff, was a set-up.
-It was designed specifically to entrap and do away with Daniel.
-They were jealous of him ... having been placed as second in command in Darius' realm.
-Not realizing this, however, Darius signed the decree and, theoretically, sealed Daniel's fate.
+The scheme which was concocted against Daniel by Darius' court was quite a set-up.
+It was designed specifically to entrap and eliminate him.
+These men were green-eyed jealous of Daniel because he had been promoted to second in command in Darius' cabinet.
+Not realizing the purpose of their scheme, however, Darius signed the decree and thereby, for all practical purposes, had sealed Daniel's fate.

 Then they said to the king, 'Daniel, who is one of the exiles from Judah, pays no attention to you, O king, or to the decree you put in writing.
 He still prays three times a day.'
 When the king heard this, he was greatly distressed; he was determined to rescue Daniel and made every effort until sundown to save him.
 Then the men went as a group to the king and said to him, 'Remember, O king, that according to the law of the Medes and Persians no decree or edict that the king issues can be changed.'

-Daniel was caught red-handed, asking God for help, and thus breaking the thirty day law that had been enacted by Darius.
+Daniel was caught red-handed giving thanks and asking God for help ... as was his custom ... and thus, breaking the thirty-day law that had been enacted against praying to any other god but Darius.
 His enemies hastened to bring the news to Darius.
 From a human perspective, it truly was a black day for this man of God.

-May we chase another rabbit here for a moment?
-I just wanted to say that one's circumstances cannot block God's blessing and favor on one's life.
-Every child of God has a wall of safety and protection around them at all times.
-And, Satan himself, cannot penetrate that wall without getting permission from God, first.
-This truth is illustrated in the book of Job.
-There we read,
+However, aren't you glad that no matter the current circumstances, no-one can block or undermine the blessing and favor that God bestows on the life of one of his children!
+Every child of God has a wall of safety and protection around them ...
+24/7!
+Even Satan himself cannot penetrate that wall without getting specific permission from God first.
+This wonderful truth is center pieced for us in the book of Job.
+There, we read,

 Cast your cares on the LORD and he will sustain you; he will never let the righteous fall.

-Daniel knew this scripture and he obeyed it.
-In spite of his circumstances, he put the Word of God first and was willing to let the chips fall where they may.
+Daniel knew this scripture well ... and he obeyed it.
+Despite his circumstances, he put the Word of God first and was willing to let the chips fall where they may.
 Once, I asked my dad, What would you do if you were unjustly thrown into prison for the rest of your life?
 He answered, I'd start a Bible study.
 Child of God, never let circumstances or opposition dictate your responses and actions.
-Always let your faith in your God and your knowledge of his Word dictate your responses and your actions.
-Our God is a wall of safety around his own.
-He stands against any scheme of men and Hell that is directed at his children.
+Always let your faith in God and your knowledge of his Word dictate your responses and your actions.
+Our God is an impregnable wall of safety around his own.
+He stands against any scheme of man or Hell that is directed at his children.
 As you have it in Psalm 34:7-8,

-Now, it is important to understand that the safety and security that is ours in the Lord is not defined by what happens to us.
-It is defined by the fact that our lives are in God's hands.
-And, even if we find ourselves in a circumstance that might cost us our physical lives here on Earth, we don't have to sweat it.
-Jesus said in Luke 12:4-5,
+Now, it is important to understand that the safety and security that is ours in the Lord is not defined by what happens to us down here in this dark world.
+It is defined simply by the fact that our lives are in God's hands.
+And, even if we find ourselves in a circumstance that might cost us our physical lives, we don't sweat it.
+Daniel didn't.
+Those listed in the Faith Hall of Fame in Hebrews 11 didn't either.
+Jesus didn't.
+He said,

-Daniel was that kind of man.
-Throughout his life, and his many trials and perils, he simply trusted the Lord and stood on His promises.
-Being human, he probably had his moments but, he simply talked to God about them.
-We are so human.
-How will he deliver me, we ask?
+Daniel was such of man.
+His feet were anchored squarely and solidly on that rock.
+Throughout his life and his many trials and perils, he simply trusted the Lord and stood firmly on His promises.
+Being human, he no doubt had his moments but, he simply talked to God about them ... at least three formal times a day!
+But, How will he deliver me?, we ask.
 The answer is simple.
+Never mind, how.
 He just will.
-You can take it to the bank.
-Sometimes he delivers from the peril and sometimes he delivers through the peril; sometimes from the persecution ... sometimes through the persecution; sometimes from the fire ... sometimes through the fire; sometimes from the mob ... sometimes through the mob; sometimes from death ... sometimes through death; but, HE ALWAYS DELIVERS US.
-Daniel didn't know in advance that God was going to save him from this peril.
-If he hadn't, he would have saved him through the peril ... as he did with Stephen in Acts 7.
-Let's look at a bit of that passage.
+We can take it to the bank.
+Sometimes he delivers from the circumstance and sometimes he delivers through the circumstance; sometimes from the persecution ... sometimes through the persecution; sometimes from the fire ... sometimes through the fire; sometimes from the mob ... sometimes through the mob; sometimes from death ... sometimes through death; but HE ALWAYS DELIVERS HIS OWN.
+Daniel didn't know in advance that God was going to save him from the lions in that lions' den.
+If God didn't, however, Daniel knew that his God would see him through ... regardless.
+Our courageous brother, Stephen, in Acts 7, comes to mind.
+Let's look at a bit of that account...

-Daniel wouldn't have obeyed Darius' edict ... if it had only been for one day.
-For Daniel, God's Word and God's directives over-ruled all other directives in his life.
-He was a spiritual man.
+Daniel wouldn't have obeyed Darius' edict ... even if it had only been for one day.
+For him, God's Word and God's will over-rule everything else that might come along.
+He was spiritual, godly and a mature saint.

 You and I can only imagine this scene.
-The lions' den was a place of horror ... a gruesome place of capital punishment.
-A place where cruel men enjoyed the short-lived agony and screams of their victims.
+Darius' lion pit was a place of horror ... a gruesome place designed for torture and cruelty.
+A place where cruel men reveled in the short-lived agony and screams of their victims.
 Daniel was thrown alive into its black hole.
-However ... praise God ... even in the blackest holes imaginable, our God is always there with his own.
-Psalm 139:8-12 says,
+However, ... praise God ... even within the blackest hole imaginable, our God is always there!
+Psalm 139:8-12 puts it this way,

 If I make my bed in hell, behold, You are there.